erincameron11/erincameron11.github.io/_posts/2024-04-26-hangman-game.md

 The `setWordSpaces(char guess)` method controls the actions after a user places a guess.
 Inside this method, the `wordChars` array is updated to `!` for any correctly guessed values, the `strikes` are increased if the user does not guess correctly, and if all values of the `wordChars` array are exclamation points, the `win` flag is set to `true` to signify that the user has won.
 The `prompt` message is updated and the `setHangman(int strikes)` is called to update the hangman output.

 The `displayWord()` method displays the word prompt area to the user in the console.
 Inside this method, the `wordChars` exclamation mark values are used to determine what letters to output in the word display area.
-For example, if `wordChars` is `['J', '!', 'V', '!']`, and the `answer` array is `['J', 'A', 'V', 'A']`, this method would know to print the `A`'s in the word prompt area.
+For example, if `wordChars` is `['J', '!', 'V', '!']`, and the `answer` array is `['J', 'A', 'V', 'A']`, this method would know to print the `A`'s in the word prompt area and ` _ ` for the rest of the un-guessed letters.

 Java Classes utilized: